0nix/ggj21/twine/scriptstuff.md

  You observe Lietzka emerge from the hallway in sleeping clothes, rubbing her eyes.
 "Maybe you want to be louder to make sure you wake up everyone in the block, Albert." she says in between a yawn.

 Hassel pays no mind to this remark and goes back through the hallway, presumably to get dressed.
-Audio information indicates this, and he emerges from the hallway again hastily dressed in his normal civilian clothes.
+Audio information indicates this, and he emerges from the hallway again hastily dressed in a wrinkled shirt and pants.

 "I have to run to the Party headquerters and set this right, Nadine."
 He says in a hurried tone.
 "Everything has gone wrong, I don't think they have the right Albert Hassel.
 This is terrible, Nadine.
 Terrible."